SoftwareAG/c8y-docs/content/predictive-analytics/web-app-bundle/processing-data.md

 Note that if there are too many jobs scheduled, then, over time the underlying MongoDB of a tenant might become over-populated with execution data from these jobs.
 Hence it is recommended to have a retention rule in place to clean up data which is too old.  <br>
-In order to do so, create a retention rule for Events containing `ZementisExecution` in its `type` field.
+In order to do so, create a retention rule for events containing `ZementisExecution` in its `type` field.
 This rule would not remove the jobs themselves but only the data from the execution of the jobs.
 For details on adding retention rules, see [To add a retention rule](/guides/users-guide/administration/#add-retention-rule).